NBISweden/fungal-trans/README.md

 # Fungal metatranscriptomics workflow

 This is a snakemake workflow originally developed for the N_Street_1801 (Functional insights into the impacts of nitrogen fertilisation on forest belowground fungal metacommunities) project.

 ## Installation
-To install this workflow:
+To install this workflow do the following:

 1. Clone the repository